2020 Design Contest Theme is “Stop the Flow of Polluted Stormwater”

-The Lake George Bookmark Design Contest engages Lake George area students in grades 4-7 in an arts contest to develop and promote a lake-saving message.
+The Lake George Bookmark Design Contest engages Lake George area students in an arts contest to develop and promote a lake-saving message.

 Each year, the winning entry is printed on a bookmark along with the student’s name and school.
 The bookmarks are professionally printed and widely distributed to area schools, libraries, and other locations.
 The student is also recognized at a ceremony at the home school.
 In addition, a news release announcing the winner is distributed.